Skip to content

 The following compilers would support the OpenACC programming model.

-• GNU - It is an opensource and can be used for Nvidia and AMD CPUs
+• GNU - It is an open source and can be used for Nvidia and AMD CPUs

 • Nvidia HPC SDK - It is from Nvidia, and works very well for Nvidia GPUs